chauminhnguyen/ChatBot/README.md

 # ChatBot

-Chat Bot website written with Vue, BootStrap and Firebase (done).
+Chat Bot website written with VueJS, BootStrap and Firebase (done).

 The Conv AI is used from HuggingFace and is built into API by Flask for js to call.